Sexual Health Clinic

 PRUH antenatal self-referral form.

 Princess Royal University Hospital no longer provide phlebotomy services.
 There is now a new service provided by the GP Alliance.
-The bromley GP Alliance Community Phlebotomy service will go live from 1st October 2018 to replace the Outpatient servive at the PRUH.
+The Bromley GP Alliance Community Phlebotomy service will go live from 1st October 2018 to replace the Outpatient servive at the PRUH.
 Our patients can still have blood tests taken here by appointment at Addington Surgery.
 Other services will be run at 1.
 Park Practice, 2.
 Summercroft Surgery, 3.
 Ballater Surgery, 4.
 Dysart Surgery.
+Appointments for these clinics can be booked here at Addington Road, but we would prefer patients called their preferred practice directly due to the long process of going through the Surgery.

 Please check the Practice news for more information.